On This Page

 Who can prescribe?

 Prescribing is not part of entry-level RN competencies.
-RNs must successfully complete prescribing education approved by CNO Council to prescribe medication, and communicate diagnoses safely, effectively and ethically.
+RNs must successfully complete prescribing education approved by CNO's Council to prescribe medication and communicate diagnoses for the purposes of prescribing safely, effectively and ethically.

 What can be prescribed?